Start-ups, why do we need them?

 The main hurdle faced is based in relation to both ICO’s and Kick starters is called “Trust Management” – and it comes down to the ability of an entity to foster trust within its user base.

-We will post another article specific to this endeavour shortly.
+We will post another article specific to this endeavor shortly.